mtiller/ModelicaBook/text/source/behavior/arrays/state_space.rst

 .. index:: FMI

 This form is often called the "LTI" form.
-The LTI form important because, in addition to having the same special properties as the ABCD form, the LTI form can be used as a very simple form of "model exchange".
-Historically, when someone derived the behavior equations for a given system (either by hand or using some modeling tool), one way they could import those equations into other tools was to put the in the LTI form.
-This mean that the model could be exchanged, shared or published as a series of matrices with either numbers or expressions in them.
+The LTI form is important because, in addition to having the same special properties as the ABCD form, the LTI form can be used as a very simple form of "model exchange".
+Historically, when someone derived the behavior equations for a given system (either by hand or using some modeling tool), one way they could import those equations into other tools was to put them in the LTI form.
+This means that the model could be exchanged, shared or published as a series of matrices with either numbers or expressions in them.
 Today, technologies like Modelica and :ref:`FMI <http://fmi-standard.org>` provide much better options for